dgoto2/FLBEIAgadget-had/README.md

 A Management Strategy Evaluation (MSE) framework using FLBEIA and Gadget

 ## Description
-FLBEIA-Gadget is a Management Strategy Evaluation (MSE) framework using a customized version of FLBEIA (Bio-Economic Impact Assessment of Management strategies; https://github.com/REDUS-IMR/FLBEIA) with an R package of customized Gadget (Globally applicable Area Disaggregated General Ecosystem Toolbox, https://github.com/Hafro/gadget2), GadgetR (https://github.com/REDUS-IMR/gadget), as an operating model (OM).
+FLBEIA-Gadget is a Management Strategy Evaluation (MSE) framework using a customized version of FLBEIA (Bio-Economic Impact Assessment of Management strategies; https://github.com/REDUS-IMR/FLBEIA) with an R package of customized Gadget (Globally applicable Area Disaggregated General Ecosystem Toolbox, https://github.com/Hafro/gadget2), GadgetR (https://github.com/REDUS-IMR/gadget), as operating model (OM).
 This framework is designed to run single and multispecies MSEs with one or more fleets and one or more areas on quarterly and yearly time steps.
+This framework has been tested for a single-species OM only, however.

 ## Prerequisites
 Install the following packages: